-- Hamsters should be bright and curious in attitude and never lethargic.
-This can be a bit hard to judge in a nocturnal animal, but with attention (and perhaps some very gentle prodding), hamsters should wake up and be inquisitive about what is happening.
+Hamsters should be bright and curious in attitude and never lethargic.
+This can be a bit hard to judge in a nocturnal animal like a hamster, but with attention—and perhaps some very gentle prodding—a hamster should wake up and seem to be inquisitive about what is happening.

-- Observe how the hamster reacts to people -- most will be skittish at first but ideally, try to pick a hamster that is relatively calm about being approached and okay with being handled.
+Observe how the hamster reacts to people.
+Although most will be skittish at first, try to pick a hamster that is relatively calm about being approached, as well as OK with being handled by people.

 Disorders and Diseases of Hamsters.
 Merck Veterinary Manual.